qiise/Autonomous-Intelligence/README.md

 ## Workflow Example

-1. **Input Query**: The user provides a task, e.g., “Summarize this document and email the key points.”
+1. **Input Query**: The user provides a task, e.g., “Reach out to a list of 10,000 New York-based heads of AI who work in mid-sized finance companies.”
-2. **Agent Selection**: The orchestrator selects the relevant agents (e.g., NER Agent, Email Agent).
-3. **Task Execution**: Agents collaborate to process the document, extract key points, and draft the email.
-4. **Result Delivery**: The system returns the output (draft email) to the user.
+2. **Data Collection**: The orchestrator leverages an AI-powered data foundation and the web to source the most reliable leads.
+The agent processes the input criteria to generate a list, such as Job Title: Data Scientist, Industry: Technology, Company Size: >1,000, Location: United States
+3. **Agent Workflow**: The AI workflow processes the input by applying specific rules and guidelines to filter the data.
+Agents collaborate to refine the lead list and create tailored email drafts for each contact.
+4. **Email and List Generation**: The system outputs a curated list of leads, including contact information, along with tailored email content ready for automated delivery.
+5. **Automation**: Emails are automatically sent to the generated list of leads.
+The system tracks progress, showing the number of emails sent and responses received daily.
-5. **Feedback Loop**: User feedback is incorporated to refine the results or improve the workflow.
+6. **Feedback Loop**: User feedback is incorporated to improve the lead generation process, refine email drafts, or adjust selection criteria for future tasks.

 ![alt text](https://github.com/nv78/Autonomous-Intelligence/blob/main/materials/assets/Example.png?raw=true)